thisbenrogers/node-express-review/README.md

 Now that we've updated our docs and been through any troubleshooting on the staging app, we can deploy to production.

 - [ ] In your Heroku Dashboard, navigate to the Production app (**not** staging) that we created earlier, and go to the `Deploy` tab.
-Make sure that automatic deploys are turned off, then manually deploy the `master` branch.
+Make sure that automatic deploys are turned off, then manually deploy the `main` branch.

-Your staging app is continuously deploying from `master` because we want our newest edits to be live for us to test asap, but we manually deploy production so that we can be sure everything is working correctly before we take our new edits live.
+Your staging app is continuously deploying from `main` because we want our newest edits to be live for us to test asap, but we manually deploy production so that we can be sure everything is working correctly before we take our new edits live.

 - [ ] Once your production app is deployed, test it out like you did for staging (hopefully rocket!) and pat yourself on the back.